Clastic Dikes: Dispelling a Periglacial Origin

 What Does Periglacial Mean?

 "Periglacial" is a term that packs a punch.
-Like "tundra" or "permafrost", it stands in for a full suite of cold-climate features, biophysical processes, and conditions.
+Like "tundra" or "permafrost", it stands in for a full suite of cold-climate features, biophysical processes, and assumptions.
 Periglacial regions are those that lie just beyond areas covered by glacial ice.
-They are swaths of cold-affected ground that often fringe glaciated terrain where Mean Annual Temperature (MAT) ranges between -2 to -5 degC.
-Frozen ground is the common to all periglacial environments, past or present (Pewe, 1973; French, 2017), but glaciers are not.
-Today, periglaciation is limited to the high latitudes (i.e., Alaska, Greenland, Svalbard, northern Eurasia) and high elevation mountains (Himalaya, Andes, etc.).
+They are cold-dominated landscapes that often fringe glaciated terrain where Mean Annual Temperature (MAT) ranges between -2 to -5 degC.
+Ground ice is the common to all periglacial environments, past or present (Pewe, 1973; French, 2017), but glaciers are not.
+Today, periglaciation is limited to the high latitude regions (i.e., Alaska, Greenland, Svalbard, northern Eurasia) and high elevation mountains (Himalaya, Andes, etc.).

 Arctic wedges.
 Ice wedge polygons at Barrow, AK (Pewe, 1967).

-Active ice wedges and fossil ice wedge casts are perhaps the only a sure indicator of current or relict periglaciation (Black, 1976), but other cold-related features commonly found in these cold regions.
+Active ice wedges and fossil ice wedge casts are perhaps the only a sure indicator of periglaciation whether current or relict (Black, 1976), but other cold-related features are common to cold regions.
 Stone circles, cryoplanation terraces, thermokarst basins, frost-shattered bedrock, cryoturbated soils, and gelifluction deposits are few examples (Murton, 2021).

 Permafrost in the Western U.S. The Columbia Basin lies west of and at a lower elevation than the known limit of frozen ground developed during the Last Glacial.
 Temperatures on the Palouse are considered by some to have resembled those in alpine regions, though the evidence is weak; loess is not diagnostic of sub-zero MAT.
 Note there are no periglacial features (white dots) in Eastern Washington.
 I include a a region approximating extreme modern winter temperature here, too, in order to show that cold temps still do develop from time to time across the Desert Southwest and High Plains.
 Why more evidence of past periglacial activity in Eastern Oregon has not been found is a mystery to me; it should be there.
 Modified from French (1996), Pewe (1983).